cmelab/Molecule_random_walk/README.md

 # Molecule_random_walk
 A random walk of molecules to circumvent shrinkage step in initialization of simulations.
 Creates a box of specified density according to the number and length of molecules.
 Molecules are assembled through a Monte-Carlo simulation which rolls back if issues are encountered.
 Output is an array of positions of atoms.
+An environment with freud is required for the nematic order paramter calculations.

 Working so far:
 - 2D random walk for single and multiple molecules (*with* bond crossing if diagonal moves are allowed).